AlanLuSun/High-quality-ellipse-detection/README.md

 # High-quality Ellipse Detection
 ## 1. Illustration
-- This is the source code for the paper [Arc-support Line Segments Revisited: An Efficient and High-quality Ellipse Detection](https://arxiv.org/abs/1810.03243).
+- This is the source code for the paper [Arc-support Line Segments Revisited: An Efficient and High-quality Ellipse Detection](https://arxiv.org/abs/1810.03243)(**Important**: Please use the citation of our IEEE TIP version instead of arXiv version).
 - The main contribution of the proposed ellipse detector is to both accurately and efficiently detect ellipses in images, which is universally considered as a tough and long-standing problem in ellipse detection field.
 The proposed ellipse detector owns the features of *high localization accuracy, efficiency, robustness*, and *stability*, which comprehensively yields high-quality ellipse detection performance in front of real-world images.
 - There are only *two* extrinsic parameters, namely the elliptic angular coverage $T_{ac}$ and the ratio of support inliers $T_{r}$, which enables the proposed ellipse detector to be conveniently used and applied in real applications.
 In addition, the *specified_polarity* option can help users find the polarity-specific ellipses in the image.
 The default parameters $T_{ac} = 165^o$ and $T_{r} = 0.6$ are used for comparison experiments in our paper.
 - The source code is free for academic use.
 Please cite our paper if you use the source code, thanks.